-The Audit Committee, before the approval of the Board, reviewed the Interim and Annual financial statements of the Company.
-Meetings of the committee were held as per terms of reference approved by Board and proper minutes of all the meetings were kept in the Company's records.
+The Audit Committee meetings were held as per terms of reference approved by Board and proper minutes of all the meetings were kept in the Company's records.
 Salient features of terms of reference of the Committee are included in the Audit Committee Report.